 The Rx: Researchers believe loneliness increases chronic stress, a risk factor for a number of health problems.
 So never get too lonely — schedule regular time to visit with friends or family.

 If you spend all your time in public indoors, it can make you pasty.
 And that's more than a cosmetic concern.
 Never spending time in sunlight means you're depriving yourself of vitamin D, a health powerhouse that's produced by our skin in response to the sun's rays.

-The Remedy Rx: Aim to get 15 minutes of sun a day.
+The Rx: Aim to get 15 minutes of sun a day.
 "Fifteen minutes of sunlight can help naturally boost Vitamin D levels, which help with bone health and immune function and can also keep circadian rhythm in sync," says John M. Martinez, MD, a primary care physician in La Mesa, California.

 You Are Demonstrating Bad Posture

 If you spend much of your time at a desk, chances are you're hunched over a keyboard, and that can be detrimental to your health.
 Poor posture can cause muscle aches and strains and headaches — and one study found that good posture might even alleviate depression.

 Some of the most overlooked breeding grounds for disease-causing germs sit in our offices, in the form of the keyboard, phone and desk.
 It's common sense: Our hands (or mouth) are on or near them all day.
 If you don't sanitize them — especially when you're sick — you could pass germs on to anyone who shares the space with you.